 If you would like to drive a motor vehicle in Thailand, you obviously need a driving license.
 In your homeland, you can apply to be issued with an international driving license.
 Unfortunately this driving license is temporally limited in its validity.
 If you want to stay in Thailand longer, then you should request a Thai driving license with the “Department of Land Transport”.
 This authority is represented in the entire country.

-When the one year driving licence has expired, you can apply for the driving licence with a 5 year validity period.
+When the two year driving licence has expired, you can apply for the driving licence with a five year validity period.
 The sight test and reaction test is not necessary because the tests were already carried out one year ago.
 It is urgently advised to avoid renewing your driving licence after a longer period of time (> 2 months after expiry).
-In this case, you would have to retake the driving licence tests and would only receive a one-year driving licence once again.
+In this case, you would have to retake the driving licence tests and would only receive a two year driving licence once again.

 The driving licenses for motorcycle and motor vehicle are issued separately in each case.